julsraemy/GenIIIF/README.md

 ## Scope
 ### Use cases
-Gen IIIF will handle these four straightforward use cases:
+GenIIIF will handle these four straightforward use cases:

 1. Manifest with a single image
 2. Manifest with a series of images